Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Teacher Growth, Supervision and Evaluation Policy

 School jurisdictions, accredited private schools, ECS operators, superintendents, principals and teachers must work together to develop and implement policy to ensure that all teachers practise consistently in keeping with the Teaching Quality Standard.
 For more information, see the Teacher Growth, Supervision and Evaluation Policy on Alberta.ca.

 Use and Reporting of Results on Provincial Assessments Policy

-- Accountability in Alberta’s K to 12 education system
+- Assurance and accountability in Alberta’s K to 12 education system

 - General Information Bulletin: Provincial Achievement Testing Program Grades 6 and 9

 For information regarding Grade 3 provincial assessments, visit the Student Learning Assessments web page.